Bestbynature/CineScope/README.md

 # 📖 [CineScope] <a name="about-project"></a>

 **[CineScope](https://bestbynature.github.io/CineScope/)** is a web application that displays movies collection with thier details and allows users to like or comment on a particular movie.
 Upon clicking a particular movie, a pop-up is displayed that gives more information.
 The Project is achieved by using APIs.
-The project also implemented features that dynamically modify the DOM and add basic events and listeners...
+The project also implemented features that dynamically modify the DOM and add basic events and listeners.

 ## 🛠 Built With <a name="built-with"></a>